Pope Leo X: Cardinal

-His father prevailed on his relative Pope Innocent VIII to name him cardinal of Santa Maria in Domnica on 8 March 1488 when he was age 13, although he was not allowed to wear the insignia or share in the deliberations of the college until three years later.
-Meanwhile, he received an education at Lorenzo's humanistic court under such men as Angelo Poliziano, Pico della Mirandola, Marsilio Ficino and Bernardo Dovizio Bibbiena.
+His father prevailed on his relative Pope Innocent VIII to name him cardinal of Santa Maria in Domnica on 9 March 1489 when he was age 13, although he was not allowed to wear the insignia or share in the deliberations of the college until three years later.
+Meanwhile, he received an education at Lorenzo's humanistic court under such men as Angelo Poliziano, Pico della Mirandola, Marsilio Ficino, and Bernardo Dovizio Bibbiena.
 From 1489 to 1491 he studied theology and canon law at Pisa.

 On 23 March 1492, he was formally admitted into the Sacred College of Cardinals and took up his residence at Rome, receiving a letter of advice from his father.
 The death of Lorenzo on the following 8 April temporarily recalled the 16-year-old Giovanni to Florence.
-He returned to Rome to participate in the conclave of 1492 which followed the death of Innocent VIII, and unsuccessfully opposed the election of Cardinal Borgia (elected as Pope Alexander VI).
+He returned to Rome to participate in the conclave of 1492 which followed the death of Innocent VIII, and unsuccessfully opposed the election of Cardinal Rodrigo Borgia as Pope Alexander VI.

-He subsequently made his home with his elder brother Piero in Florence throughout the agitation of Savonarola and the invasion of Charles VIII of France, until the uprising of the Florentines and the expulsion of the Medici in November 1494.
+He subsequently made his home with his elder brother Piero in Florence throughout the agitation of Girolamo Savonarola and the invasion of Charles VIII of France, until the uprising of the Florentines and the expulsion of the Medici in November 1494.
 While Piero found refuge at Venice and Urbino, Giovanni traveled in Germany, in the Netherlands, and in France.

 In May 1500, he returned to Rome, where he was received with outward cordiality by Pope Alexander VI, and where he lived for several years immersed in art and literature.
 In 1503 he welcomed the accession of Pope Julius II to the pontificate; the death of Piero de' Medici in the same year made Giovanni head of his family.
-On 1 October 1511 he was appointed papal legate of Bologna and the Romagna, and when the Florentine republic declared in favour of the schismatic Pisans, Julius II sent Giovanni (as legate) with the papal army venturing against the French.
+On 1 October 1511, he was appointed papal legate of Bologna and the Romagna, and when the Florentine republic declared in favour of the schismatic Pisans, Julius II sent Giovanni (as legate) with the Papal army venturing against the French.
 The French won a major battle and captured Giovanni.
 This and other attempts to regain political control of Florence were frustrated until a bloodless revolution permitted the return of the Medici.
 Giovanni's younger brother Giuliano was placed at the head of the republic, but Giovanni managed the government.

 Pope

 Papal election

 Giovanni was elected pope on 9 March 1513, and this was proclaimed two days later.
 The absence of the French cardinals effectively reduced the election to a contest between Giovanni (who had the support of the younger and noble members of the college) and Raffaele Riario (who had the support of the older group).
 On 15 March 1513, he was ordained priest, and consecrated as bishop on 17 March.
-He was crowned Pope on 19 March 1513 at the age of 37.
+He was crowned pope on 19 March 1513 at the age of 37.
 He was the last non-priest to be elected pope.